Given that Mickey Mouse’s roots are in California, it’s no surprise where he chooses to spend his vacation: Hawaii.

 Getting Aulani Deals

 Just like when booking Disney Cruises, Luxe Recess recommends going through a travel agent (like us!) who knows Aulani well in order to get the best deals and incentives.
 Aulani runs many specials that may not be obvious online.
 My The agency has serious Hawaii expertise and can plan any Aulani trip with island hopping before or after.

 Disney Aulani Hotel Rooms

 The resort is split between two towers, designated as the male and female towers.
 Murals represent the Ewa (women) and Wai’Anae (men).
 Spa and fitness seekers may enjoy the Wai’Anae towers for its proximity, while the Ewa tower has the sunset views.
 Both can offer an ocean view.

-Stays at Aulani are either in traditional hotel rooms or at Disney Vacation Club Villas.
+Stays at Aulani are either in a traditional standard room or at Disney Vacation Club Villas.
 You do not need to be a Disney Vacation Club (DVC) member to book these units.
 The difference between the two categories of rooms are that DVC units that are part of Disney’s ownership program include more home-like amenities like a washer and dryer and a kitchenette or full kitchen.
 These amenities make every vacation more convenient, so I suggest the villas over the hotel rooms, though they can both be booked on their website or by a travel agent.